giava90/CCS2025supplychains/content/english/_index.md

   - title: "Submit a Manuscript"
     image: "/images/submit.png"
     content: "We invite researchers to submit manuscripts contributing to the discussion on supply chains as complex systems.
-Topics of interest include, but are not limited to, sustainability, resilience, efficiency, network models, and data-driven approaches.
-Selected manuscripts will be considered for inclusion in a special issue or white paper draft from the satellite."
+Topics of interest include, but are not limited to, sustainability, resilience, efficiency, network models, and data-driven approaches."
     bulletpoints:
       - "Submission Deadline: 01.06.2025"
       - "Accepted topics: Sustainability, resilience, efficiency, data, and network models."
-      - "Publication opportunities in special issues or a collaborative white paper."
       - "Authors will be invited to present at the satellite event."
     button:
       enable: True